DDD-Moore/msdse/nyu.md

 ## Who runs CDS?

-Professor S.R.
-Srinivasa Varadhan, the Interim Director of CDS, is assisted by the Executive Committee, formed by Professors Juliana Freire and David Hogg.
-The nine associated faculty members currently serve as voting members in faculty matters, including faculty hiring in the center lines.
+Professor Foster Provost is the Interim Director of CDS and Roy Lowrance, PhD, is the Managing Director.
+The three core faculty members and ten associated faculty members currently serve as voting members in faculty matters, including faculty hiring for CDS lines.

 ## How does CDS interact with other Data Science initiatives at NYU?